Psychedelic Integration: How to Make the Most of Your Experience

 - Planning and preparation sections that not only helps turn your experience into a map and a story, but it also provides lists such as pre-journey prep and other organization tactics built into the pages allowing you peace-of-mind.
 This will help to ensure that your experience goes smoothly (afterall, set and setting are key).
 Additionally, there are pages devoted to doing your own research on dosage, different centers, safety protocols, the lineage of the medicine, and even the facilitators’ experience serving or administering the medicine.

 - Creativity and expression pages that give you the opportunity to draw your experience, or let your imagination run freely with empty space and some beautiful, otherworldly ‘color-me-in’ illustrations.

 - A little love shared with the rest of the planet; Wakeful Travel donates 3% of all sales from the journal to MAPS Canada (the awesome organization mentioned previously), the Amazon Conservation Fund and the Chacruna Institute, who not only supports psychedelic research, but also the preservation of the plants and indigenous roots!

 - An affordable price tag <$50 USD … no, we’re not kidding

-You can pre-order a journal on Kickstarter, or, to learn more, be sure to check out 7 Reason Why You Need an Integration Journal, and Psychedelic Integration Workbook, Your Next Journey Must-Have.
+You can order an Integration Journal or Microdosing Journal here, or, to learn more, be sure to check out 7 Reason Why You Need an Integration Journal, and Psychedelic Integration Workbook, Your Next Journey Must-Have.

 And If You Still Want to Find An Integration Specialist, We’ve Got You Covered ...